manoelcampos/javadoc-coverage/README.md

 ```bash
 mvn clean package
 ```

+After that, the documentation coverage report `javadoc-coverage.html` is generated into the default JavaDocs directory, usually at `target/site/apidocs/`.

 There is a maven [sample project](sample-project) where you can test the plugin.
 Just execute the command above inside the project's directory to see the results.